-UMMC Neuro Institute - Along with the SGSHS, the Operating Board of the Neuro Institute is the oversight body for the Program and is comprised of the Chairs of the Departments of Neurobiology & Anatomical Sciences, Psychiatry & Human Behavior, Neurology, and Neurosurgery, as well as members of UMMC administration.
+UMMC Neuro Institute - Along with the SGSHS, the Operating Board of the Neuro Institute is the oversight body for the Program.
 The charge of this group includes budgetary approval and oversight, selection and review of the Program Director, and long-range programmatic planning, the latter in the context of the larger scale development of neuroscience research, education, and clinical services at UMMC.